ASU Chapter of Minorities and Philosophy (MAP)

 Graduate Students

-Chair: Aubrial Harrington
+Chair: Aubrial Harrington (She/Her)

 Aubrial Harrington is a philosophy PhD student at Arizona State University in her fourth year.
 Her research focuses on borders and the positionality of undocumented Latina immigrants.
 She specializes in feminist, critical, social, and political philosophy and applied ethics.
 She earned her BA from Northern Arizona University in Politics, Philosophy and Law with minors in economics and classical studies.
 She also has a certificate in creative writing.